ztobs/cline-browser-use-mcp/README.md

 You can override these defaults using environment variables:
 - `MODEL`: Set a custom model name for any provider
 - `BASE_URL`: Set a custom API endpoint URL (if the provider supports it)

+### Vision Support
+The server supports vision capabilities through the USE_VISION environment variable:
+- Set USE_VISION=true to enable vision capabilities for browser operations
+- Default is false to optimize performance when vision is not needed
+- Useful for tasks that require visual understanding of webpage content

 ### Xvfb Support
 The server automatically detects if Xvfb is installed and: